GradysGhost/jirc/README.md

 ## The Plugins

+### autoident

+Some networks require that bots use registered nicks and autoidentify to the network's NickServ.
+This plugin makes jIRC send an `IDENTIFY` message to the NickServ in response to a server notice saying the nickname is registered.
+Configure this plugin by editing `plugins/autoident.json`.
+Values are:

+ * `respondTo` - The text to look for in a notice, like `"nickname is registered"`.
+ * `respondToNick` - The nick to send the identification message to, often `"NickServ"`.
+ * `respondWith` - The message to send back.
+Optionally use `%P%` to represent the password, which is set with
+ * `password` - The password to replace `%P%` with in `respondWith`, optional.

 ### communicator

 This plugin is an **INCREDIBLY INSECURE** way to have jIRC send custom messages into a channel by sending it carefully formed HTTP requests.
 There's a config file at `plugins/communicator.json` that lets you set the HTTP server listening port and a password (in plaintext; how's that for security?).
 By default, the port is `3000` and the password is `password`.
 With default settings, you can convince jIRC to say something by running a `curl`: